scipion-em/scipion-em-tomo3d/README.rst

 .. code-block::

-    scipion installp -p local/path/to/scipion-em-jjsoft --devel
+    scipion installp -p local/path/to/scipion-em-tomo3d --devel

 ===================================
 Manual installation of the binaries
 ===================================

-Four binaries are used by jjsoft protocols.
+Four binaries are used by tomo3d protocols.
 All of them can be found in 3demimageprocessing_.
 These are:

 - tomo3d_
 - tomowarpalign_